 However, if the instrument is configured to run in standalone mode (not connected to BaseSpace), use Illumina Experiment Manager (IEM) v1.8.2, or later, to create a sample sheet.

-The operating system on the NextSeq computer is Windows 7.
+The operating system on the NextSeq control computer is Windows 7.

-The NextSeq system generates base call (BCL) files aggregated by lane with a BCL file for each lane, for each cycle.
+A NextSeq System generates base call (BCL) files aggregated by lane with a BCL file for each lane, for each cycle.
 The aggregate file contains the base call and associated quality score for every cluster.

-When using BaseSpace, BCL files are automatically converted to FASTQ files when data transfer is complete.
-If BCL files are saved to a local server, use bcl2fastq 2.0 to convert base calls from a NextSeq run.
-The FASTQ converter must be run on a Linux server.
+When using BaseSpace Sequence Hub, BCL files are automatically converted to FASTQ files after data transfer is complete.
+If BCL files are saved to a local server, use bcl2fastq2 Conversion Software to convert base calls into FASTQ file format.

 NCS v2.0 adds support for scanning BeadChip workflows.
 Scanning BeadChips on a NextSeq 500 system requires a hardware change.